 The Ohio Revised Code provides statutory authority for employee and employer contributions.
 The employee contribution rates are 8.5% for employees other than law enforcement.
-Law enforcement employees contribute 9.0% of covered salary.
-The Retirement Board instituted a temporary employer contribution rate rollback for calendar year 2000.
-The 2000 employer contribution rate for local government employers was 10.65% of covered payroll; 4.30% to fund health care.
-The law enforcement employer rate was 15.70% of covered payroll.
-Gallia County 's contributions to PERS for the years ending December 31, 1998, 1999 and 2000, were \$737,750, \$818,903, and \$1,267,359 respectively which are equal to the required contributions for each year.
+In January 2001, House Bill 416 divided the PERS law enforcement program into two separate divisions with separate employee contribution rates and benefits.
+The law enforcement classification consisted of sheriffs, deputy sheriffs, and township police with an employee contribution rate of 10.1%.
+All other members of the PERS law enforcement program were placed in a newly named public safety division and continued to contribute 9.0%.
+The 2001 employer contribution rate for local government employers was 13.55% of covered payroll; 4.30% to fund health care.
+The law enforcement employer rate was 16.70% of covered payroll.
+Gallia County 's contributions to PERS for the years ending December 31, 1999, 2000, and 2001 were \$818,903, \$1,267,359, and \$1,387,507 respectively which are equal to the required contributions for each year.

-State Teachers Retirement System - The Gallia County Board of Mental Retardation and Developmental Disabilities contributes to the State Teachers Retirement System of Ohio (STRS) for all certified teachers, a cost-sharing multipleemployer public employee retirement system administered by the State Teachers Retirement Board.
+State Teachers Retirement System - The Gallia County Board of Mental Retardation and Developmental Disabilities contributes to the State Teachers Retirement System of Ohio (STRS) for all certified teachers, a cost-sharing multiple-employer public employee retirement system administered by the State Teachers Retirement Board.
 STRS provides basic retirement benefits, disability, survivor, and health care benefits based on eligible service credit to members and beneficiaries.
 Benefits are established by Chapter 3307 of the Ohio Revised Code.
 STRS issues a publicly available financial report that includes financial statements and required supplementary information.
 That report may be obtained by writing to the State Teachers Retirement System, 275 East Broad Street, Columbus, Ohio 43215-3771, or by calling (614)227-4090.

-Plan members are required to contribute 9.3% of their annual covered salary and the County is required to contribute 14%; 8.00% was the portion to fund the Health Care Reserve Fund.
+Plan members are required to contribute 9.3% of their annual covered salary and the County is required to contribute 14%; 4.50% was the portion to fund the Health Care Reserve Fund.
 Contribution rates are established by STRS, upon recommendation of its consulting actuary, not to exceed statutory maximum rates of 10% for members and 14% for employers.
-Gallia County 's contributions to STRS for the years ending December 31, 1998, 1999 and 2000 were \$37,496, \$41,620, and \$71,818 which are equal to the required contributions for each year.
+Gallia County 's contributions to STRS for the years ending December 31, 1999, 2000, and 2001 were \$41,620, \$71,818, and \$59,864 which are equal to the required contributions for each year.

 Effective July 1, 1991, all employees not otherwise covered by the Public Employees Retirement System or the State Teachers Retirement System have an option to choose social security or the Public Employees Retirement System/State Teachers Retirement System.
-As of December 31, 2000, none of the elected officials has elected social security.
+As of December 31, 2001, none of the elected officials has elected social security.